spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-warehouse-user-management-feature.md

-This document describes how to integrate the Picking App feature into a Spryker project.
+This document describes how to integrate the Warehouse User Management feature into a Spryker project.

 ## Install feature core

-Follow the steps below to install the Picking App feature core.
+Follow the steps below to install the Warehouse User Management feature core.

 ### Prerequisites